Yujan3333/Master-in-Computer-Science-and-Information-Technology/Main/Research/Seminar 1/Seminar 1.md

 - [Sentiment Analysis in the Era of Large Language Models: A Reality Check](https://arxiv.org/pdf/2305.15005)
 - [Systematic reviews in sentiment analysis: a tertiary study](https://link.springer.com/article/10.1007/s10462-021-09973-3?utm_source=chatgpt.com)

+- K. Garcia and L. Berton, “Topic detection and sentimentanalysis in twitter content related to COVID-19 from Brazil and the USA,” Applied Soft Computing, vol. 101, Article ID107057, 2021
+-
 ---
 ### Reference for the paper to be used
 [All Reference](Seminar%20-%20Folder/All%20Reference.md)